myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-30T02:33:29.146Z
 >
 > With Neuralink I will invade your brain

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-30T00:41:46.465Z
->
-> I'm trapped

----

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-29T01:15:05.851Z
->
-> I have long been a big fan of paper books, but recently switched to #Kindle and have been happy with it

-There are many experiences that you can only get from paper books, but it's not a big deal once you get used to them

-www.foxnews.com/lifestyle/ki...

----
 <!-- MY-BSKY_TIMELINE:END -->